d2l-ai/d2l-en/chapter_recurrent-modern/gru.md

 ## [**Concise Implementation**]

-In high-level APIs, we can directly instantiate a GPU model.
+In high-level APIs, we can directly instantiate a GRU model.
 This encapsulates all the configuration detail that we made explicit above.

 ```{.python .input}